soapjs/soap/docs/QUERY-BUILDER.md

 ## Summary

-`QueryBuilder` in SoapJS is a powerful tool for building complex queries in a type-safe and flexible manner.
+`RepositoryQuery` in SoapJS is a powerful tool for building complex queries in a type-safe and flexible manner.
 Thanks to its abstract structure, it's possible to create implementations specific to different databases while maintaining a consistent interface.

 Key advantages:
 - **Abstraction** - Ability to implement for different databases